passagemath/passagemath/src/doc/en/installation/source.rst

   This can be changed by running ``sage -sh -c "ccache --max-size=SIZE"``, where ``SIZE`` is specified in gigabytes, megabytes, or kilobytes by appending a "G", "M", or "K".

-  Sage does not include the sources for ccache since it is an optional package.
-  Because of this, it is necessary to have an Internet connection while building ccache for Sage, so that Sage can pull down the necessary sources.

 .. envvar:: SAGE_DEBUG